sdt6585/convergence-docs/Game Design Document.md

 Past the Orion is said to be pirate space, and forces unknown prowl the stars behind those.

+## Economy

+With creation of the CAR, the 3 allied races needed a stable way to trade across millions of worlds.
+The C'Than proposed a neutral hosted quantum cryptographic currency system that would be monitored  by all 3 races in Aeterna's orbit.

+Clients would hold small devices made of inert alloys entangled with the host bank.
+A micro-computer enables basic authentication and control by the owner.
+Balances can be updated and transferred virtual instantly.
 ## Lore

 This section comprise the major history and storyline of the world of convergence